Dubai billionaire offers support to Lebanese children, minors sexually abused through social media

 The founder and chairman of Dubai-based conglomerate Al Habtoor Group said they’re in touch with the authorities in Lebanon to support the young victims, who were forced to take drugs.

-“I was shocked by the news circulating about the 'TikTok' gang in Lebanon, which lures children and minors, sexually assaults them, and forces them to take drugs,” Al Habtoor said, adding that it was “inhuman and despicable behaviour and I cannot find appropriate words to describe its ugliness.”
+“I was shocked by the news circulating about the 'TikTok' gang in Lebanon, which lures children and minors, sexually assaults them, and forces them to take drugs,” Al Habtoor posted on X, adding that it was “inhuman and despicable behaviour and I cannot find appropriate words to describe its ugliness.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.